 The Bachelor of Science (B.S.) in Biology is the degree recommended for students contemplating a career in biological or biomedical sciences.
 The B.S. degree requires either Calculus II or statistics, organic chemistry, and physics corequisites.
 Two semesters of introductory biology and eight upper- level courses are required.
 The upper-level courses include courses in specific areas, as well as elective courses in biology and related biological sciences.

-Visit the major requirements worksheets for more information on the A.B. and B.S. degrees.
+Visit the major requirements worksheet for more information on the A.B. and B.S. degrees.

 Areas of Concentration

 As part of the Biology major, students may elect to complete requirements in specified sub-disciplines in the biological sciences.
 Currently available areas of concentration in the biology major are: anatomy, physiology and biomechanics, animal behavior, biochemistry, cell and molecular biology, evolutionary biology, genetics, genomics, marine biology, neurobiology, pharmacology, and plant biology.
 Completion of concentration requirements will result in a note on the student's transcript.